Going to College Before You Go to College

 Intercollegiate Athletics: The typical college fields at least a dozen varsity athletic teams, if not more.
 Except for “big” sports — football and basketball, which may require tickets — games are easily accessible.
 If you’re remotely interested in athletics and competition, you can become a fan of your local college even if you’re otherwise unaffiliated.

 Note: Every college has a collegewide events calendar, on which all three of the previous categories will appear.
+You can easily find this via a quick online search.

 Community Service: It’s entirely possible that a college’s student-run service organizations would allow local high schoolers to tag along.
 They are likely to have access to a wider variety of service projects than most high schools have.